New Toy and Kids' Book Drive 2019Posted by Whole Earth | 11.06.2019

 In Houston: Star of Hope Mission

 For more than a century, the Star of Hope Mission has ministered to the greater Houston area, meeting the needs of nearly 1000 men, women and their children nightly.
 Star of Hope focuses on employment, life management, education, spiritual growth, and recovery from substance abuse.
-Whole Earth has partnered with them for the past several years.
+They work to end homelessness one family at a time.

 In San Antonio: The Children’s Shelter